akjake616/BatchAssign.jl/README.md

 @all A B C = zeros(2, 3)
 ```

-It is noted that calling the following got disctinct random values for the vaairables:
+It is noted that calling the following will assign disctinct random values for the vaairables:

 ```julia
 @all a b c = rand()